draskolnikova/draskolnikova.github.io/_posts/2020-12-05-kadabra-smart-routing-analyzer.md

 tags: [bird2, vyos, kadabra, idnic, indonesia]
 ---

 It's been 2 years ago I've updated my blog :( But thanks for anyone who's still reading this dead blog (lol).
+This post will tell about my latest project in last 2-3 year that involved many people and I hope useful to other people too.

 Today, I'd like to write about my latest projects with [IDNIC](https://idnic.net/) called [KADABRA](https://idnic.net/blog/detail/resmi-kadabra-dapat-diakses-oleh-pengguna-publik/MTIx).
 KADABRA is smart routing analyzer platform and helps IDNIC or network administrator to analyze internet routing table, especially in Indonesia.